hanwei0912/Adversarial-Reading/topic/evaluationSaliencyM.md

  - 2023
  -
  ### [Evaluating Saliency Map Explanations for Convolutional Neural Networks: A User Study](https://dl.acm.org/doi/pdf/10.1145/3377325.3377519)

+**year** 2020 Feb

+**abstract** In this paper,
+we report on an online between-group user study designed to evaluate the performance of “saliency maps” - a popular explanation algorithm for image classification applications of CNNs.
+Our results indicate that saliency maps produced by the LRP algorithm helped participants to learn about some specific image features the system is sensitive to.
+However, the maps seem to provide very limited help for participants to anticipate the network’s output for new images.
+Drawing on our findings, we highlight implications for design and further research on explainable AI.
+In particular, we argue the HCI and AI communities should look beyond instance-level explanations.

 ![](figures/EI-ESMECNN-US.png)

  ### [HSI: Human Saliency Imitator for Benchmarking Saliency-Based Model Explanations](https://ojs.aaai.org/index.php/HCOMP/article/download/22002/21778)